This 3-move wall Pilates workout can help build a stronger core and improve your balance

 "The wall adds an extra dimension to these principles, enhancing our ability to focus on the body’s alignment and movement.
 This is particularly beneficial in developing core strength and stability, which are at the heart of Pilates."

-Earlier in the year, the practice came up on social media platforms like TikTok, as teachers revealed the benefits of using the wall in their sessions to add variation to otherwise traditional and mat-based moves.
+Thanks to its versatility, the practice went viral on social media platforms like TikTok last year when teachers revealed the benefits of using a wall in their sessions to add variation to traditional mat-based moves.

-We don't take notice of many social media workout trends (12-3-30 workout aside, of course), but this one is worth paying attention to.
+While we don't take notice of many social media workout trends, this one is worth paying attention to.
 The wall in this type of Pilates can offer integral support for strengthening and stretching the muscles - something those new to the practice or looking to improve their posture may benefit from.

 Benefits of a wall Pilates workout